Plain English Breakdown

 - Designated Person

-- An individual related by blood or having an association that is the equivalent of a family relationship, who can be cared for under expanded paid family leave benefits.
+- An individual who is either related by blood to the worker or has a close association similar to a family relationship, allowing them to receive care under the expanded paid family leave program.

 - Family Care Leave

-- Time off work to care for a seriously ill family member or designated person.
+- Time off work for workers to provide care for a seriously ill family member or designated person.

 Limits and Unknowns